Skip to main content

 • Terms of 6–8 weeks

-Metrics for evaluating program demand
+Metrics for evaluative program demand

 In a market-driven approach to program review, it’s crucial to gather and analyze relevant data points that reflect the demands and trends of the job market and industry sectors.
 Here are some key data points to consider: